Be aware: Glyphosate and organophosphates - fact sheet

 The World Health Organisation (WHO) in March 2015 found sufficient evidence to re-classify the carcinogenicity of glyphosate (commonly known as Roundup) and four organophosphate pesticides (malathion, diazionon, tetrachlorvinphos and parathion).

-The IARC findings are reported on the Monograph available on.
+The IARC findings are reported on its Monograph 112 available on https://www.iarc.fr/featured-news/media-centre-iarc-news-glyphosate/

 In November 2015 the Australian Pesticides and Veterinary Medicines Authority (APVMA), the registering authority for agricultural chemicals and veterinary medicines, explained the IARC assessment on its web site.
 The APVMA is now examining the IARC’s full monograph in collaboration with the federal Department of Health’s Office of Chemical Safety to determine any necessary regulatory action including whether glyphosate should be formally reviewed in Australia.
 The APVMA advises glyphosate products users to follow label instructions and that based on current risk assessments provides adequate protection for users.